madmaxvoltro/Ashveil/README.md

 ## payloads
 current payloads in ashveil
-- **SHELl**: a remote to the client if the client is also running the rootkit the shell will have elevated permission.
+- **SHELL**: a remote to the client if the client is also running the rootkit the shell will have elevated permission.

 ## Installation